Skip to main content

 Open

 The Army concurred with this recommendation.
-According to an action plan provided to us in February of 2024, the Army developed requirements for vehicle commander qualifications to ensure soldiers assigned these responsibilities are aware that they are to ensure safe vehicle operations and manage risks.
+According to an action plan provided to us in August 2024, the Army developed requirements for vehicle commander qualifications to ensure soldiers assigned these responsibilities are aware that they are to ensure safe vehicle operations and manage risks.
 Secondly, according to the action plan, the Army developed tools and techniques to assist junior leaders and vehicle commanders in dynamic risk management efforts in the field and will continue efforts to include risk management training in all levels of professional development.
 Third, the action plan says that the Army began to update Army Regulation 600-55 in April 2023.
-The army officials said that update will include vehicle commander requirements when it is published, which is projected for the end of 2024.
+Army officials said that update will include vehicle commander requirements when it is published, which is projected for June 2025.
 Once the Army has taken these actions and updated Army Regulation 600-55 to reflect requirements for vehicle commander, the Army will meet the intent of GAO's July 2021 recommendation.

 Department of the Navy The Secretary of the Navy, in consultation with the Commandant of the Marine Corps, should ensure that the Marine Corps develop more clearly defined roles for vehicle commanders and establish mechanisms and procedures for tactical vehicle risk management to be used by first-line supervisors such as vehicle commanders.
 (Recommendation 2)